okapteinis/ignites/readme.txt

-﻿=== Ignites ===
+﻿﻿=== Ignites ===
-Contributors: fahem
+Contributors: fahem, Ojārs Kapteinis
 Tags: two-columns , three-columns , left-sidebar , custom-background, custom-logo, custom-menu, featured-images, threaded-comments, translation-ready , editor-style, sticky-post, theme-options
 Requires at least: 4.7
-Tested up to: 5.8
+Tested up to: 6.5
-Requires PHP: 5.2
+Requires PHP: 8.4
-Stable tag: 1.0.10.1
+Stable tag: 1.1
 License: GNU General Public License v2 or later License URI: https://www.gnu.org/licenses/gpl-2.0.html
-Copyright: Fahem Ahmed 2020.
+Copyright: 2020-2025 Fahem Ahmed, Ojārs Kapteinis

 == Description ==
-Ignites is a fully responsive bootstrap4 based WordPress theme for your WordPress blog website Ignites will always be free for you to use and customize.
+Ignites is a fully responsive Bootstrap 5 based WordPress theme for your WordPress blog website Ignites will always be free for you to use and customize.
 You can ask for support or request new features in the support forum.

 == License ==
-Ignites WordPress Theme, Copyright Fahem Ahmed 2020.
+Ignites WordPress Theme, Copyright 2020-2025 Fahem Ahmed, Ojārs Kapteinis

 Ignites is distributed under the terms of the GNU GPL